cornell-brg/tiny-dnn/README-brg.md

 have already been set up.
 All that is required is a model file, trained file, mean file, label file, and image file.

-As an example, the files for a pre-trained Caffe model are provided in the directory bvlc (files from the Berkeley Vision and Learning Center):
+As an example, some of the files for a pre-trained Caffe model are provided in the directory bvlc (files from the Berkeley Vision and Learning Center):
 ```
 tiny-dnn/examples/caffe_converter/bvlc
 ```
-In order to get the pre-trained Caffe model and the ImageNet labels file (synset file), run the scripts below from the home tiny-dnn directory.
+In order to get the remaining files for the pre-trained model, run the scripts below from the home tiny-dnn directory.
 The first script takes several minutes to complete.
 ```
 ./scripts/download_model_binary.py examples/caffe_converter/bvlc